 - Educational reasons: There are many deficiencies from an educational point of view, such as the education being too content heavy, not providing time for consolidation, being too rigid, over-assessing children, and not producing creative

 and thinking citizens.
 The state acknowledges some of these deficiencies, and due to this, constantly makes changes to the curriculum.
 Click here for an article on this.
-Click here for more information
+Click here for more information on CAPS.

 Although the South African School Act provides for the registration of a learner for education at home, there does not appear to be an express right in this regard.
 A child registered for education at home must receive an education that meets the minimum